noobshow/terms/nab/au.md

 (k)	must not knowingly submit for processing any transaction that is illegal or that You should have known is illegal; and

-(l)	not infer from the fact that a Cardholder has been issued with a nominated Card, or that a transaction has been processed or an authorisation has been given, that NAB has guaranteed: (i) the Cardholder’s creditworthiness; or (ii) the correct identity of the Cardholder; or (iii) that the transaction is valid and acceptable and will not be subsequently charged back or reversed; or (iv) that You have complied with Your obligations under these Terms and You waive any right to claim that NAB does.
+(l)	not infer from the fact that a Cardholder has been issued with a nominated Card, or that a transaction has been processed or an authorisation has been given, that NAB has guaranteed: (i) the Cardholder's creditworthiness; or (ii) the correct identity of the Cardholder; or (iii) that the transaction is valid and acceptable and will not be subsequently charged back or reversed; or (iv) that You have complied with Your obligations under these Terms and You waive any right to claim that NAB does.

 ### 6. Card Network Disclosure